312arjun/mpp-installer/README.md

 # MPP Secure Tunnel Installer

-This package automates the installation and configuration of WireGuard VPN on your Linux system.
-The installer creates a convenient command-line utility and systemd service for easy management of your secure connection.
+This package automates the installation and configuration of myphantompath SDK package for Linux systems.
+The installer creates a convenient command-line utility and systemd service for easy management for a secure connection.

 ## Part 1: Building the Package